OSS Kafka couldn’t save them. See how data streaming came to the rescue! | Watch now

 Streaming Analytics: An Introduction

-Also referred to as real-time analytics or data stream analytics, streaming analytics captures, processes, and analyzes data in real-time, as it is generated, for the purposes of extracting immediate business insights.
+Also referred to as real-time analytics or data stream analytics, streaming analytics captures, processes, and analyzes data in real-time, as it is generated, using technologies like Apache Kafka® and Apache Flink® to extract immediate business insights.

 What Is Streaming Analytics?

-Streaming analytics is an approach to business analytics and business intelligence where data is captured, processed, and analyzed in real-time, or near real-time, as it is generated.
-By enabling immediate business-level insights, it enables timely and proactive decisions and activates new use cases and scenarios.
+Streaming analytics is an approach to business analytics and business intelligence where data is captured, processed, and analyzed in real time or near-real time, as it is generated.
+By enabling immediate business-level insights, it enables timely, proactive, truly data-driven decision-making and activates new use cases and scenarios.

-This is in contrast to regular (or traditional or batch) analytics, where data is typically considered for static analysis only after it’s “at rest,” typically in a data warehouse, long after the business event that created it.
+This is in contrast to traditional or batch analytics, where data is typically considered for static analysis only after it’s “at rest,” typically in a data warehouse, long after the business event that created it.

-Instead, streaming analytics strives to enable analysis of data when it’s still “in motion”, at the time of its creation or update.
+Instead, streaming analytics strives to enable analysis when data is still “in motion”, at the time of its creation or update.
 This means that dynamic trends, patterns, and anomalies can be detected on a more dynamic or real-time basis, driving new kinds of important decisions, automation, efficiencies, and real-time use cases.

-For instance, financial institutions can detect and react to fraudulent transactions as they’re happening, and take immediate action (such as blocking a credit card exploit before it completes).
+For instance, streaming analytics equips financial institutions can detect and react to fraudulent transactions as they’re happening, allowing them to take immediate action (such as blocking a credit card exploit before it completes).
 A retail chain can watch changes in inventory in real-time and trigger supply chain operations to compensate, balancing just-in-time parameters such as expected demand, inventory, supply chain, and transport, or to generate unique up-sell offers to its customers.
 Or an airline’s operations division can analyze the real-time data stream from its fleet of aircraft to predict potential faults (anomaly detection), trigger maintenance or regulatory events, and proactively schedule and reposition equipment and crews in response.

 streaming analytics glossary graphic